sl4shme/stuff/development/python/exceptions.md

 The warnings filter controls whether warnings are ignored, displayed, or turned into errors (raising an exception).

-Simplefilter inserts an entry into the list of warnings filter specifications.
+`simplefilter` inserts an entry into the list of warnings filter specifications.
 The entry is inserted at the front by default; if append is true, it is inserted at the end.
 ```python
 warnings.simplefilter(action, category=Warning, lineno=0, append=False)
 ```